 And yet… We love our town.
 We love our community.
 And, we love our church.
 There is simply no better place – or church – on earth to call home.

 Here are the highlights about Key West:

 - There are more men than women.
-About 45 percent of our island population is female.
-About 55 percent is male.
+About 47 percent of our island population are women.

 - We are less likely to live in a family household.
-While 80 percent of Floridians live in a family household, only 61 percent of Key West folks do.
-Thirty-seven percent of us live in non-family households, almost twice the rest of the state.
+Fifty percent of us are married couples compared to the state at 57.
+Thirty-two percent of us live in non-family households, almost twice the rest of the state.
 There are 2.32 persons per household compared to the state at 2.62.

 - We tend to be more highly educated.
-In all categories from some college through graduate school, we are higher than the state average.
+In all categories from high school to some college through graduate school, we are higher than the state averages.

 - We are predominantly white-non-Hispanic.
-About 66 percent of Key West is white-non-Hispanic.
+About 58.9 percent of Key West is White-non-Hispanic.
 (The Villages, by contrast, is about 97 precent White-non-Hispanic.)
-Hispanic/Latino makes up about 21 percent and almost all of that number is of Cuban descent.
-African-Americans make up about 9.5 percent and that includes blacks of Caribbean descent.
+Hispanic/Latino makes up about 24.7 percent and almost all of that number is of Cuban descent.
+African-Americans make up about 13.5 percent and that includes Blacks of Caribbean descent.

 - We work.
-Almost 63 percent are employed in the civilian labor force compared to the state average of 55 percent.
+Sixty-six percent are employed in the civilian labor force compared to the state average of 57.9 percent.
 Almost four percent are military, compare to the state at 0.37 percent.
 And we work primarily in entertainment services, like tourist attractions, retail and food preparation and service.
 The rest of us are in office administration, managerial roles and professional specialties.